jmotwel/VGDFinal/README.txt

 - Documentation
 camera.pde: Contains the logic for the camera that follows the player.
 This
 			logic stops the camera when the player is near a wall and follows the player when he is moving.
+The player is always in the center of the screen unless near the edge of the map.

 game.pde: Contains the logic for the game as well as the starting screen and animations.
 		  The majority of the code for our game will be written in this file.